luiscoco/AzureFunctions_CreateFunctionInVisualStudio2022/README.md

-# How to create your first Azure Function with Visual Studio 2022 and .NET 9
+# How to create and deploy your first Azure Function with Visual Studio 2022 (.NET 9)

 ## 1. Download and install Visual Studio 2022 Community Edition (version 17.12)